CJCascalheira/cjcascalheira/content/project/mss/index.md

 ![](/img/research/MSS_flyer-web.png)

-If you have experienced sexual problems and you would like to feel more sexually satisfied, please contact us by [email](mailto:coryjc@nmsu.edu) or [phone](tel:575-323-1272) to schedule a confidential interview (18+ only).
+If you have experienced sexual problems or you would like to feel more sexually satisfied, please contact us by [email](mailto:coryjc@nmsu.edu) or [phone](tel:575-323-1272) to schedule a confidential interview (18+ only).

 We will pay you $10 in Amazon.com Gift Cards, delivered to an email address of your choice, to compensate you for your time.

+# Do I Qualify?
+___
+You can participate in this study if you:

+* identify as a man
+* are attracted to men
+* are over the age of 18
+* experience a sexual problem(s), a lack of sexual satisfaction, or some other undesired outcome(s) relating to your sex life

+#What Do You Mean by "Problems" and "Satisfied"?
+___
+The definitions are up to you.
+What has been bothering you about sex and relationships?

+Some examples might, but don't have to, include:

+* difficulty finding a sexual partner
+* not having enough sex or the type of sex that you want
+* attracted to straight-acting men only
+* getting high before or after sex
+* feeling bad before or after sex
+* engaging in risky behaviors
+* staying in unsatisfying relationships
+* difficulty talking to your partner about your fantasies
+* loss of sexual desire
+* difficulty sustaining an erection
+* watching "too much" pornography

+If you are unsure, feel free to contact us.

 # What's the Purpose?
 ___